Understanding Rent-to-Income Ratio Before You Sign

 Let’s look at a simple example:

-• Tenant A earns $2,800 in gross monthly income and looks at an apartment renting for $1,000.
-That puts their rent-to-income ratio around 36%.
-Once utilities, groceries, and transportation are added in, closer to half of their income is tied up.
-That kind of squeeze can turn small setbacks into real stress.
+• Tenant A earns $2,800 in gross monthly income and considers an apartment renting for $1,000.
+The rent-to-income ratio sits around 36%.
+Add utilities, groceries, and transportation, and close to half of the income is committed to basic living costs.
+That level leaves little room for disruption.

 Bringing It All Together: Complete Budget Planning